 The name Asshur in the Bible

-There are two men and one empire called Asshur (=Assyria) in the Bible.
+There are two men and one empire called Asshur (=Assyria) in the Bible, and the names of all of these probably have to do with a venerated deity named Asher.
 Asshur, Assyria and the Assyrians are not to be confused with:

 - The name Aram (ארם), the country directly north of Israel, which in Greek times became known by its present name of Syria (Συρια).
 Its capital has been Damascus since ancient times.
 Even though Syria and Assyria are different countries, the Greeks called them both Συρια, which isn't all that strange since several cities and regions in Assyria are known by names that contain Aram; see for instance the names Aram-naharaim and Paddan-aram.